Sweeping effect and Taylor's hypothesis via correlation function: Renormalization group analysis in the presence of

 where $\alpha$ is the angle between vectors $\mathbf{p}'$ and $\mathbf{q}'$.

-\item We solve for $\nu_{*(n)}(k')$ iteratively using Eqs.~(\ref{eq:nu'}-\ref{eq:delta_nu'}) with $h=0.7$~\cite{Mccomb:Book,Mccomb:Book_2,Zhou:PR2010}.
+\item $\nu_{*(n)}(k')$ is solved iteratively using Eqs.~(\ref{eq:nu'}-\ref{eq:delta_nu'}) with $h=0.7$~\citep{McComb:book:Turbulence,McComb:book:new,Zhou:PR2010}. \citet{Zhou:NASA1997} showed that the Kolmogorov constant computed using RG is approximately 1.6 independent of $h$, as long as it lies between 0.55 to 0.75.
+Therefore we choose $h=0.7$ for our computation.
 We start with a constant value of $\nu_{*(0)}(k')$, and compute the integral using Gaussian quadrature.
 This process is iterated till $\nu_{*(n+1)}(k')\approx \nu_{*(n)}(k')$, that is, till the solution converges.
-The result of our RG analysis, exhibited in Fig.~\ref{fig:RG_anal}, shows a constancy of $\nu_*(k')$ with $k'$.
-A slight downward bend near $k'=1$ is attributed to the neglect of the triple nonlinearity of the unresolved modes (see item 1, and Zhou and Vahala~\cite{Zhou:1988ta}). \end{enumerate}
+The result of our RG analysis, exhibited in Fig.~9, shows a constancy of $\nu_*(k')$ with $k'$.
+A slight downward bend near $k'=1$ is attributed to the neglect of the triple nonlinearity of the unresolved modes (see item 1, and \citet{Zhou:PRA1988}). \end{enumerate}

-For large $n$, $\nu_{*(n)}(k')$ converges asymptotically to $\nu_* \approx 0.38$ as $k'\rightarrow 0$.
-The above result is same as that for ${\mathbf U}_0=0$, thus we conclude that the renormalized viscosity $\nu_n(k)$ is independent of $\mathbf U_0$.
-The above arguments demonstrate Galilean invariance of the renormalized parameter, and that the Eulerian framework is adequate for the RG treatment, at least up to the first order.
-We also remark that the aforementioned arguments would work equally well for Kraichnan's DIA~\cite{Kraichnan:JFM1959} and Yakhot and Orszag's RG procedure~\cite{Yakhot:JSC1986} for a constant $\mathbf U_0$ since, to a large degree, the equations~(\ref{eq:udot}-\ref{eq:delta_nu3}) are common to all the RG calculations of fluid turbulence.
-In addition, the effects of further refinement of i-RG procedure by including interactions among subgrid-subgrid and subgrid-resolvable scales~\cite{Zhou:PR2010} is likely to be independent of ${\bf U}_0$, as ${\bf U}_0$ will be eliminated due to the ${\bf k=p+q}$ condition.
-Note that we use a constant $\mathbf U_0$, unlike Kraichnan~\cite{Kraichnan:PF1964e}, Yakhot {\em et al.}~\cite{Yakhot:1989kk}, Sreenivasan and Stolovitzky~\cite{Sreenivasan:PRL1996b}, and Pandya~\cite{Pandya:arxiv2013} who studied the effects of random mean velocity field.